onekiloparsec/SwiftAA/README.md

 =====================

 Needless to say how different the syntax is between C, C++, Objective-C and Swift.
-The main guideline in writting SwiftAA is to build an Objective-C(++) layer that follow *strictly* the methods and interfaces of the underlying C++ library.
+The main guideline in writting SwiftAA was to build an Objective-C(++) layer that follow *strictly* the methods and interfaces of the underlying C++ library.
 Only the name of some variables were a bit "Objective-C-fied" (to avoid prefix them with the one-letter type, 'b' for boolean etc').